Principles: A Two Dimensional Approach

 In a moment of ignorance, my mind would slip into thinking that I’m a man of more integrity than they are, that my commitment to the principles I uphold has passed the test of life and they failed.
 But because my debate opponents are also my friends, that conclusion about their integrity wouldn’t sink in with me.
 I respect them.
 So I continued to look for the roots of this irritatingly persistent disagreement.

-Amani Albedah, a good friend of mine, was tweeting to her followers in what has become a liberal adaptation of a religious ritual, the Friday Sermon.
+Amani Albedah, a good friend of mine, was tweeting to her followers in what has become a secular adaptation of a religious ritual, the Friday Sermon.
 And in last Friday’s sermon, she carried the conventional liberal criticism of islamists.
 Great arguments as usual but what struck me was her assertion that the standing of liberals against an islamist-led democratic movement is a matter of principle, despite the fact that the demanded reforms only promised more freedoms, in this case more political rights.
 Amani, in her calculated and justified position, was one step ahead of the simple minded liberal.
 It takes no genius to predict what the islamists would do to individual freedoms after they reap the benefits of democracy.

 Liberals who share the same view with Amani are ready to overlook the imprisonment of their ideological enemy (a violation of principle) because they fear that the enemy would present a bigger danger to individual freedoms (a matter of principle) in the near future.
 Aside from the obvious dilemma presented here, you may notice that we introduced a new dimension: time.